sgrao001/MyBooks/oot/Observation of Thoughts.md

 The light from my flame, guides me around pitfalls and sharp curves in the road, exposing meaningfulness and creativity around each corner.
 I motivate myself to push forward.

-The light from my flame shows me other people on moving along the path.
+The light from my flame shows me other people moving along the path.
 My light joins up with theirs.
 Soon things begin to appear brighter and clearer.
 The colors seem crisper and shapes are better formed.
 Destinations, yet undiscovered, begin to appear on horizons.
 I no longer feel the need to reach beyond my grasp.
 There appears to be a big world up close and all around me.

 The light from my flame has uncovered  a camaraderie between people that I have never known.
 We begin to share our finds.
 Together we learn.
 I realize the healing that comes from the bonds of common purpose.
 The tiredness melts away.